Jurimetrics: List of Applications

+Applications

 Gender quotas on corporate boards

 In 2018, California's legislature passed Senate Bill 826, which requires all publicly held corporations based in the state to have a minimum number of women on their board of directors.
 Boards with five or fewer members must have at least two women, while boards with six or more members must have at least three women.